vacp2p/rfc/content/docs/rfcs/33/README.md

 `33/WAKU2-DISCV5` specifies a modified version of [Ethereum's Node Discovery Protocol v5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md) as a means for ambient node discovery.
 [10/WAKU2](/specs/10) uses the `33/WAKU2-DISCV5` ambient node discovery network for establishing a decentralized network of interconnected Waku2 nodes.
-The `33/WAKU2-DISCV5` discovery network is isolated from the Ethereum Discovery v5 network; this isolation greatly improves discovery efficiency.
+In its current version, the `33/WAKU2-DISCV5` discovery network is isolated from the Ethereum Discovery v5 network.
+Isolation improves discovery efficiency, which is especially significant with a low number of Waku nodes compared to the total number of Ethereum nodes.

+# Disclaimer

+This version of `33/WAKU2-DISCV5` has a focus on timely deployment of an efficient discovery method for [10/WAKU2](/specs/10).
+Establishing a separate discovery network is in line with this focus.
+However, we are aware of potential resilience problems (see section on security considerations) and are [discussing](https://forum.vac.dev/t/waku-v2-discv5-roadmap-discussion/121/8) and researching hybrid approaches.

 # Background and Rationale